 Okay, we know our readers are more intelligent than that, but you get the idea.
 There’s always something newer and “better” coming out.
-But are these new foods all they are cracked up to be?
+But is all the new dog food all it’s cracked up to be?
 The packaging has pictures of fruits and veggies, so it must be healthy.
 Not so much.
 But how do we know what our fur babies really need?
 And how do we know if they are getting the right stuff?
 So many questions – it’s enough to confuse anyone.
 Don’t fret!
-We are here to help you learn just exactly what nutrients your dog needs to be healthy and how to tell if he needs more…or less.
+We are here to help you learn just exactly what nutrients your dog needs to be healthy and how to tell if he needs more… or less.

 First and foremost, accounting for between 60 and 80 percent of your pet’s body weight, water is the most essential thing to provide your dog.
 A mere 10 percent deficiency can be fatal, so always make sure your fur babies have plenty of fresh water to drink.
 Animals need about 0.5-1.0 oz. of water per pound of body weight.
 If you ever think your pup may be dehydrated, you can perform the skin elasticity test to make sure they are getting enough water.

 Omega-3 and Omega-6 Fats

 Think of fats as concentrated energy for the body.
 Some essential fatty acids for dogs are omega-3 and omega-6 fats.
 These fatty acids help with the proper growth and development of joints, organs, intestines, and tissue, and also lubricate the joints, digestive tract, and enhance heart health.
 Ideally, the ratio of omega-6 to omega-3 should be anywhere from 5:1 to 10:1.
 Symptoms your dog is deficient in omegas include allergies, inflammatory diseases, yeast infections, skin and eye problems including and hyperkeratosis (thickening of the skin), organ problems, cancer, and even behavioral problems.
 If you are worried your pet is low on these essential fatty acids, you can purchase supplements from your vet or local pet store.
 Try a flax supplement or sprinkle ground flaxseed to homemade meals for your dog.
 You can even mix coconut oil with their food to help them get an added dose of omegas!